teo029/docs/docs/main/faq.md

 * Bluetooth Low Energy
 iOS and Android devices are able connect with each other over a standard Bluetooth Low Energy (BLE) connection.
 Ditto supports both Bluetooth 4.x and 5.x protocols seamlessly.
 Bluetooth 5 devices are able to communicate with each other over a higher bandwidth (an average of 1.8 Megabits per second).
 If a Bluetooth 5.x device needs to connect with a Bluetooth 4.x device, the devices will connect over a Bluetooth 4.x protocol.

-### What is the typical bandwidth of Ditto syncing over Bluetooth?

-* If two Bluetooth 4.x devices are syncing with each other: about 2.5 kilobits per second.
-* If two Bluetooth 5.x devices are syncing with each other: about 2.1 megabits per second (that's a lot faster!)
-* If a Bluetooth 4.x device is trying to sync with a Bluetooth 5.x device, then we are still looking at 2.5 kilobits per second.

 ### What are the device and operating system requirements?

 * iOS: Ditto can run on devices as low as iOS 12.
 This is over 98% of iOS devices as measured by the App Store.
 [See here for more information](https://developer.apple.com/support/app-store/).